-C corporations vs LLCs?
-They are both registered business entities that shield owners from personal liability for the company’s debts and obligations.
+The main difference between C corporations vs LLCs is they are both registered business entities that shield owners from personal liability for the company’s debts and obligations.

 Business entities that are LLCs or corporations act to shield an owner from any personal liability for the obligations and debts assumed by the company, but there are some important distinctions between them.
 The way an LLC is formed, owned, and governed differs from the way a corporation is.

 LLCs are subsets of the tax structure for corporates.
 LLCs do not pay taxes but are required to meet the many requirements which are very similar to those that govern C corporations and other pass-through entities.

 View our complete guide on (limited liability company) LLC.

 When you decide to start a small business, one of the first decisions that need to be taken is how you will organize the company entity.
 Most owners of small companies will choose, as their business structure, to create an LLC or a corporation.

 For any small business owner, the two key elements that can influence the choice of LLC or corporation are finance and time.
 The way how your company is structured will largely contribute to your tax burden, the ease of raising money from investors, and the flexibility you have for future growth.